ahsan-muzaheed/SolarFlareClassification2021/README.md

 ## Requirements
 Baseline model was executed in colab.
-Sequence model was executed in Anaconda.
+Sequence Based model was executed in Anaconda.
 You can find conda dependencies specified in requirements.txt

 ## DataSet